JPRodrigues-gh/HerbsRestaurant/README.md

 ### Manual Testing

+* Tested the Home, Menu, About pages.
+These all work as expected.
 * Tested that a user can make a booking
     * An email is sent to the restaurant admin advising of the new booking
     * The booking is listed on the user's booking listing